threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 - core.
 Set some core parameters
 - install.
 Install the jumpscale code on the local machine.

-Here we will focus on the container installation getting us a local installation of the jumpscale SDK

-In order to install a local jumpscale SDK you need:
+Here we will focus on the container installation getting us a local installation of the jumpscale SDK.
+To install a local jumpscale SDK you need:
-- your 3bot connect name chosen in you 3botconnect app installation
+- your 3botconnect name chosen in you 3botconnect app installation
 - your 3bot registered email address
 - your 3bot (24 word) seed key

-The install command will look like this:
+The install command looks like this:
 ```bash
 3sdk> container threebot identity='<<your 3bot name>>' email='<<your email address>>' words='<<your 24 word seed key>>'
 ```
-The installer will then download a container from the [docker hub](https://hub.docker.com/r/threefoldtech/3bot2) which has a lot of the needed software installed.
-Then it will pull the latest (stable) releases of the required jumpscale libraries from the GitHub repository (for which you need to have a GitHun account and entered you ssh keys in the security section in your Github account, see [here](#Secure-access-to-GitHub:-ssh-agent))
+The installer will then download a container from the [docker hub](https://hub.docker.com/r/threefoldtech/3bot2) which has most of the needed software installed.
+It will then pull the latest (stable) releases of the required jumpscale libraries from the GitHub repository (for which you need to have a GitHub account and entered you ssh keys in the security section in your Github account, see [here](#Secure-access-to-GitHub:-ssh-agent))

-Once that is done is will stop and ask for a secret passphrase
+Once that is done the installer will stop and ask for a secret passphrase
 ```bash
 .......
 Receiving objects: 100% (3585/3585), 13.15 MiB | 3.26 MiB/s, done.